Japan Nakama

 Japan’s subway and metro system is handy for zooming around the city on short trips.
 For spectators traveling to and from venues, getting familiar with the routes will save time.

 Your best bet for getting around Tokyo is to pick up a Suica Card as soon as you land.
 It’s a pre-paid pass, issued by JR, that serves train lines, subways, taxis, and even convenience stores.
 Its expiration date lasts only 28 days, so it’s super handy for short-term trips.
 Suica cards can be purchased at airports, train stations, or shipped to an overseas address.
-We all know the headache of carrying a million things at once when traveling, not to mention train tickets, so do yourself a favor with a Suica card.
+We all know the headache of carrying a million things at once when traveling, not to mention train tickets, so do yourself a favor with a Suica card

 The Yamanote Loop Line is within the Heritage Zone, going through central Tokyo.
 Once you are familiar with the layout, traveling through the city is pretty easy.
 All Tokyo Bay Zone venues are hosted in Odaiba – a human-made island only a monorail ride from the big city.